mistermicheels/learning-notes/mindset/Work-life-balance.md

 ### What about self-improvement?

-First of all:
+#### Make time for learning at work

--   It's not required to be working on anything work-related or career-related in your free time.
-As software developers, we are expected to learn a lot of things on the job.
+-   As software developers, we are expected to learn a lot of things on the job, within normal working hours.
+    -   "Learning is part of your job.
+Make time for it." ([“It never gets easier, you just go faster.”](https://letterstoanewdeveloper.com/2020/04/27/it-never-gets-easier-you-just-go-faster/))
 -   If your job does not give your opportunities to learn and grow, it's probably time for another job

+#### Your spare time is your spare time

+It's not required to be working on anything work-related or career-related in your free time!

 But what if you _want_ to write code or improve your knowledge and skills in your free time?